-Within the context of a healthy, working river system, chapter 8 of the Basin Plan (the Environmental Watering Plan) sets out three broad environmental objectives for water-dependent ecosystems and ecosystem functions (see Figure 4).
+Within the context of a healthy, working river system, Chapter 8 of the Basin Plan (the Environmental Watering Plan) sets out three broad environmental objectives for water-dependent ecosystems and ecosystem functions.
 The Basin Plan (Schedule 7) also sets out high-level targets by which to measure progress towards the objectives.

-The Basin-wide environmental watering strategy further elaborates on these objectives and targets by describing the expected outcomes for four ecological components of the river system: river flows and connectivity, native vegetation, waterbirds and native fish.
+This Strategy further elaborates on these objectives and targets by describing the expected outcomes for four ecological components of the river system: river flows and connectivity, native vegetation, waterbirds and native fish.

-Together the objectives, targets and outcomes form what is known as an objectives hierarchy (see Figure 4), with expected environmental outcomes being the most specific.
-The development of an objectives hierarchy is best management practice as it guides development of the Plan's components, such as long-term environmental watering plans, and enables adaptive management.
+Together the objectives, targets and outcomes form what is known as an 'objectives hierarchy' (see Figure 5), with the Strategy's expected environmental outcomes being the most specified.
+The development of an objectives hierarchy forms part of best management practice, supporting adaptive management and the development of the Plan's components, such as long-term environmental watering plans.